talha131/onCrashReboot/content/ict/Lifelong Learning/Relationship between Lifelong Learning and Continuous Professional Development.md

 ---
-title:Relationship between Lifelong Learning and Continuous Professional Development
+title: Relationship between Lifelong Learning and Continuous Professional Development
 ---

 Lifelong learning and continuous professional development are intertwined, with CPD serving as a structured pathway within the broader journey of lifelong learning.
 Both are crucial for personal fulfillment and professional success in a rapidly changing world.